polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     ) -> RingVrfSignature;
 ```

-Helper function for validating the signature and returning a `BOOLEAN`
+Helper function for signature verification returning a `BOOLEAN` value
-indicating the validity of the signature (`True` if it's valid).
-It's important
+indicating the validity of the signature (`true` on success).
-to note that this function does not require the signer's public key.

 ```rust
     BandersnatchRingVerifierKey ::= OCTET_STRING;